maxime-tournier/maxime-tournier.github.com/notes/category-theory.md

 ### On Naturality

-One might easily question the "naturality" in the definition of natural transformations: after all, it all seems pretty artificial on first sight.
+One might wonder what makes natural transformations so natural in the above definition: after all, it seems a bit "bolted-on".
 [This](https://ncatlab.org/nlab/show/natural+transformation+%28discussion%29)
 discussion provides an answer: morphisms in a category $$\cat{C}$$ can be seen as functors $$\cat{I} \to \cat{C}$$ (selecting morphisms) and